 New Year fitness resolution broken?
-It's not too late to start over, expert urgesJanuary 15th, 2013 in Health /
+It's not too late to start over, expert urgesJanuary 15, 2013 in Medicine & Health / Health

 By now, many New Year's fitness resolutions have likely been broken.
 But take heart, it's not too late to start over.

 Brian Rider, a graduate assistant at the UT Center for Physical Activity and Health, noted that people who try to do too much too soon typically get injured or discouraged.

 "Whatever your fitness goal, start slow," Rider said.
 "You want to develop new fitness habits for a lifetime, not just for January."

 - Establish short-term goals first.
 Achieving short-term goals helps provide the continued confidence to work toward those long-term goals.

 - Don't get discouraged.
 There will always be setbacks.
 Recognize obstacles and work to avoid them.
 If you're not a morning person, schedule workouts for lunch or later in the day.
 Find exercises and activities you enjoy and focus on those.